thomasstrassmann/dacapo/README.md

 * As a user I can list and create instruments, as well as bookmark them, so that I can buy and keep track of my favorite instruments.
 * As a user I want the ability to contact the seller on the instruments detail view, so that I can purchase the item quickly, or get extra information about it.
 * As an item owner I can update any instruments, so that I can correct mistakes, make the instruments more attractive and keep them up to date.
+* As a user I want to be able to view and edit my wanted items, so that I can attract attention, when a desired instrument is not in the database.